This image displays a red, swollen, tender leg typical of cellulitis, a bacterial skin and soft tissue infection.

 Signs & Symptoms

-Cellulitis initially appears as pink-to-red, slightly inflamed skin.
-The affected skin quickly becomes deeper red, swollen, warm, and tender, and the affected area increases in size as the infection spreads.
+Cellulitis often initially appears as slightly inflamed skin.
+The affected skin quickly becomes swollen, warm, and tender, and the affected area increases in size as the infection spreads.
+In lighter skin colors, the area may be any shade of pink or red.
+In darker skin colors, the redness may be harder to see, or it may appear more purple or dark brown.
 Occasionally, red streaks may radiate outward from the cellulitis.
-Blisters or pus-filled pockets (pustules) may be present.
+Vesicles (small blisters) or bullae (pus-filled lesions larger than a thumbnail) may be present.

-Cellulitis may occur with swollen lymph glands.
+Cellulitis may occur with swollen lymph nodes.
 Fever and chills are common.

 Self-Care Guidelines

 There are no self-care treatments for cellulitis.
-See your child’s physician immediately or take the child to the emergency room.
-If an arm or leg is involved, you can raise (elevate) the affected body part to reduce or prevent swelling.
+See your child’s medical professional immediately or take the child to urgent care or the emergency room.
+If an arm or leg is involved, raising (elevating) the affected body part can help reduce or prevent swelling.

 Treatments

-While waiting for the results from the bacterial culture, the doctor will probably want to start your child on an antibiotic to fight the most common bacteria that cause cellulitis.
-Once the final culture results have returned, the physician may change the antibiotic, especially if your child is not improving on the one initially prescribed.
+Although your child’s medical professional may easily diagnose cellulitis, they may want to order other procedures such as blood tests or cultures of any fluid or pus from the area.
+While waiting for the results from a bacterial culture, the medical professional may want to start the child on an antibiotic to fight the most common bacteria that cause cellulitis.
+Once the final culture results have returned, they may change the antibiotic, especially if your child is not improving on the one initially prescribed.

 Mild cases of cellulitis in otherwise healthy people can be treated on an outpatient basis with oral antibiotic pills or syrups.
 Common oral antibiotics that are used to treat cellulitis include:

-However, ill-appearing children who have other illnesses or those who have cellulitis of the face may need to be admitted to the hospital for observation and so they can receive injected (intravenous) antibiotics.
+However, ill-appearing children who have other illnesses or who have cellulitis on the face may need to be admitted to the hospital for observation and so they can receive injected (intravenous) antibiotics.
 Common intravenous antibiotics used in hospitals to treat cellulitis include:

-If your child’s doctor prescribes antibiotics, be sure the child takes the full course of treatment.
-In addition to prescribing antibiotics, the doctor will likely want to make sure that your child has no other medical problems.
+If your child’s medical professional prescribes antibiotics, be sure the child takes the full course of treatment.
+In addition to prescribing antibiotics, they will likely want to make sure that your child has no other medical problems.

 Visit Urgency

-If your child develops a tender, red, warm, enlarging area on the skin, see a doctor as soon as possible.
-If your child also has fever and chills, or if the area is on the child’s face, you should go to the emergency room.
+If your child develops a painful, warm, enlarging area on the skin that is red or darker than the surrounding skin and tender to the touch, see their medical professional as soon as possible.
+If your child also has fever and chills or if the area is on the child’s face, you should take them to urgent care or the emergency room.

-If your child is currently being treated for a skin infection that has not improved after 2–3 days of antibiotics, return to the child’s doctor.
+If your child is currently being treated for a skin infection that has not improved after 2-3 days of antibiotics, return to their medical professional.

 References